 At the beginning of each academic year, before classes begin, the Primary school organizes an Orientation Day to welcome parents and students and give them the opportunity to meet with their teachers and Administration members.
-On that day, homeroom teachers give important information about the academic programme and everyday matters.
+On that day, homeroom teachers share important information about the academic programme and everyday matters with the families attending.